titoBouzout/dom-flair/readme.md

 }
 ```

-#### How To Debug In The Console
+#### How To Debug

 As we are going to create unique classes, we are going to reuse everywhere any class that has the same properties.
 So if you edit the properties of any class, you're basically editing everything globally.
-You should test/debug by editing "element style" in the developer console and not the classes.
+You should test/debug by editing `element.style` in the developer console and not the classes.

 To set debug to true do `style.debug = true`

-This will print the attributes in the elements as `data-*`
+- This will print the attributes in the elements as `data-*`
+- Will turn off memoize for some functions

 ### Validating